Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

-The sets $\cS_{3,n}^\alpha$ and $\cS_{3,n}^\beta$ fit well with a local parameterization of $\cP_n \rightarrow \RR^{2n}$ called \textit{corner invariants}.
+We discovered several interesting properties of the two types of $k$-spirals and the map $T_3$ along our way to prove Theorem \ref{thm:3-spiral precompact}.
+One major discovery is that the sets $\cS_{3,n}^\alpha$ and $\cS_{3,n}^\beta$ fit well with a local parameterization of $\cP_n \rightarrow \RR^{2n}$ introduced by \cite{Schwartz1992} called \textit{corner invariants} (See $\S$\ref{subsec:twisted polygons corner inv}).
 The invariant sets of $\cP_n$ under $T_3$ are partitioned by linear boundaries in the parameter space.
 The boundary lines give a grid pattern that resembles the board of the game ``tic-tac-toe.''
 Each of the four ``side-squares'' is invariant under $T_3$.